Easy Keto Chaffle Recipe – Crispy Low-Carb Waffles

 General Variations:

-• Experiment with different kinds of cheese, such as Monterrey Jack, Colby, mozzarella cheese, etc. You could even combine two different types of cheeses for added flavor.
+• Experiment with different kinds of cheese, such as Monterrey Jack, Colby, and mozzarella cheese.
+You can combine various types of cheese for added flavor.

-• Add a tsp of coconut flour (or a tablespoon of almond flour) along with 1/4 tsp baking powder and a pinch of salt.
+• If you want a hearty chaffle, add a teaspoon of coconut flour (or a tablespoon of almond flour), 1/4 teaspoon of baking powder, and a pinch of salt.

 Savory Chaffle Ideas